Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 #### Sources of variation in RNAseq counts data

-In an RNAseq experiemnt like this one, the ultimate goal is to find out if there are genes whose expression level varies by conditions in your samples.
+In an RNAseq experiment like this one, the ultimate goal is to find out if there are genes whose expression level varies by conditions in your samples.
 The output from HTseq-count contains raw gene counts which cannot be compared within or between samples.
 This is due to many sources of variation within the counts that should be accounted for with normalization before counts are compared.

 **Gene length:**
 For comparisons within a sample it is important to normalize for gene length.
 If gene X is 1000bp long and gene Y is 2000bp long, we would expect that gene Y will recruit twice the reads in the dataset, purely due to the extra bp that represent the gene.
-If we didn't normalize for gene length and compared raw counts we might incorrectly assume that gene Y was expressed twice as much as gene X. This type of normalization is not needed for single end datasets, as reads are only mapped to the 3' end of the gene and counts will not be affected by genen length.
+If we didn't normalize for gene length and compared raw counts we might incorrectly assume that gene Y was expressed twice as much as gene X. This type of normalization is not needed for single end datasets, as reads are only mapped to the 3' end of the gene and counts will not be affected by gene length.

 **Library size:**
 For comparisons between samples it is important to normalize for library size.
 If sample A has 10 million reads and sample B has 30 million reads and we want to compare the expression of gene X between samples we should first normalize for sequencing depth, else we may incorrectly assume that the expression of gene X in sample B is three times higher than in sample A.